Home / Medieval Music / Medieval Songs List

 Medieval Songs List

-Early medieval music was primarily ecclesiastical in nature, with different forms of religious chants developing independently in different parts of Europe.
+Early medieval music was primarily ecclesiastical in nature, with various forms of religious chants developing independently across different regions of Europe.
+Notable among these were:

 Medieval Troubadours